Iamhamza47/Calculator-Project/README.md

-# Calculator-Project
-Create an image gallery where users can view a  collection of images.
-Use HTML/CSS for layout  and JavaScript for image navigation and any  interactive features.
+# Calculator-Project A Calculater Project with basic arithmetic operations functionalities like addition, subtraction, multiplication, and division will be highly useful to a novice who has the essential knowledge of HTML, CSS, and JavaScript.
+Designed a user interface with buttons for entering data and a display screen for displaying the results